B.S. in Biology/Ecology, Northern Michigan University

 Jen also serves as the Chair of the Administrative Council for the USDA’s Sustainable Agriculture Research and Education (SARE) program in North Central region.

 Past Jobs & Experience

-Prior to joining DALC in November 2019, Jen was the Midwest Regional Director for the American Farmland Trust, where she worked collaboratively with farmers, farmer organizations and government agencies to overcome barriers to conservation practice adoption and advance common ground solutions for agriculture and the environment.
+Prior to joining DALC in 2019, Jen was the Midwest Regional Director for the American Farmland Trust, where she worked collaboratively with farmers, farmer organizations and government agencies to overcome barriers to conservation practice adoption and advance common ground solutions for agriculture and the environment.
 While at AFT, she developed their national “Women for the Land” initiative which addresses the obstacles that women landowners, particularly those who do not farm but lease their land to farmers, face in accessing conservation programs and resources.
-Filipiak brings more than 15 years of project management experience in conservation and sustainable agriculture having previously worked with organizations such as the Illinois Stewardship Alliance, The Nature Conservancy of Iowa, and the Lake County (Illinois) Forest Preserve District.
+Jen brings more than 20 years of project management experience in conservation and sustainable agriculture, having previously worked with organizations such as the Illinois Stewardship Alliance, The Nature Conservancy of Iowa, and the Lake County (Illinois) Forest Preserve District.

 Favorite thing about the Driftless Area

 "There’s so much to love, how can I pick just one thing?
 One of my favorite places is the view from “sunset rock” – a giant rock outcrop in my pasture that looks out over the hills and valleys of Grant County.
 It’s a great place to sit with a hot or cold beverage and watch the sun set.
 A second favorite place is the mountain bike trail at Blue Mounds State Park – it’s one of the most challenging trails in Wisconsin!"